EMDR vs. Somatic Experiencing: Comparing Two Approaches to Trauma Healing in Carlsbad, CA

 SE is typically more fluid and client-paced than EMDR.
 Sessions emphasize building nervous system resilience, restoring access to the parasympathetic “rest-and-digest” state, and increasing overall capacity for safety and connection.
 It shines with developmental trauma, complex PTSD (C-PTSD), chronic stress, and situations where clients feel disconnected from their bodies or struggle with talk therapy.

-Key Differences Between Somatic Therapy and EMDR
+What Are the Key Differences Between Somatic Therapy and EMDR?

 While both are “bottom-up” approaches that engage the body (in contrast to purely cognitive “top-down” talk therapy), their methods diverge significantly: